zengwesley31729/TOPNET/README.md

  3.run search_account_from_database_add_filepath.py

- 4.network data will be created into
+ 4.network data as csv will be created into network_output_folder

+ 5.run network_feature_extract.py, network topology features will be created and you can train a logist regression model

+ 6.run network_load_and_colored.py can create network visualization